airbytehq/airbyte/docs/integrations/sources/hubspot.md

 :::note
 Airbyte Cloud users authenticating via OAuth can skip straight to [setting up the connector in Airbyte](#step-3-set-up-the-hubspot-source-connector-in-airbyte).
-All other other users must manually set up authentication and configure scopes.
+All other users must manually set up authentication and configure scopes.
 :::

 ### Step 1: Set up the authentication method